ronakupadhyaya/Horizons-week-03/day3/forms/README.md

 The goal of this exercise if to familiarize yourself with a few key concepts: **server-side rendering w/ templating** and **form validation**.

 In comparison to everything we've done before, this will feel a little bit different.
-Typically, we fetch data and then render new items on a page client-side (that is, the browser # TODO).
+Typically, we fetch data and then render new items on a page client-side (that is, the browser).
 In this case, we're going to be sending *static* pages - pages that you won't have to render anything on, ***because it's already done on the server*** before it's sent.

 At the end of this, you should be a bit more comfortable with using templates to render a page and validating form input.